 Concerns Over Fetal Defects From Zofran (ondansetron) Use During Pregnancy

 We have received questions expressing concern over the allegations of harm and lawsuits against the manufacturer of Zofran (generic is ondansetron), GlaxoSmithKline (GSK).
 Here are some important facts to know.
+Please read our Zofran Safety Statement (download button above) for the most current information.

 - Proving with certainty that a drug causes harm is extremely difficult as there are many variables and genetic differences that may impact fetal development.